x70b1/pam_exec-ssh/README.md

 # pam_exec-ssh

-Unlock SSH keys on login.
+Unlock SSH keys on login using PAM.
 As `pam_ssh` did not the job for me, I wrote `pam_exec-ssh` as a small replacement.

 It is assumed that your login password is identical to the password of the keys.